samartha2004/Restaurant-Review-Sentiment-Analysis/README.md

 # AUTOMATE DETECTION OF DIFFERENT SENTIMENTS FROM TEXTUAL COMMENTS AND FEEDBACK

-If you want to see the final result this is the link: https://sentiment-analysis-of-reviews.herokuapp.com/

-NOTE: The Heroku app is presently unavailable.
-If you continue with the code and push it to Heroku, you will have a web app; otherwise, you may run it locally by executing the "app.py" file.

 # Introduction

 - Automate detection of different sentiments from textual comments and feedback, A machine learning model is created to understand the sentiments of the restaurant reviews.
 The problem is that the review is in a textual form and the model should understand the sentiment of the review and automate a result.